 If your employer’s VP advises you that you are not covered by them, they will refer your claim for benefits to SDI.
 Check with your employer to ensure your claim was referred.

-If your VP denies benefits and you disagree with the denial, you have the right to appeal the decision and have a hearing before an impartial Administrative Law Judge.
-To file an appeal, send SDI a detailed letter stating why you think the VP denial is incorrect.
-Be sure to print and sign your name on the appeal letter, and include your social security number, address, and telephone number.
-SDI will file the necessary appeal documents with the California Unemployment Insurance Office of Appeals but will not pay SDI benefits in the interim, nor attend the appeal hearing.
+If you disagree with the denial, you have the right to appeal the decision and have a hearing before an impartial Administrative Law Judge.
+To file an appeal, send the EDD a detailed letter stating why you think the VP denial is incorrect.
+Be sure to print and sign your name on the appeal letter, and include your Social Security number, address, and phone number.
+The EDD will file the necessary appeal documents with the California Unemployment Insurance Office of Appeals but will not pay SDI benefits in the interim, nor attend the appeal hearing.
 It is important for you to attend your appeal hearing.

-- I am covered by a VP, but I received a State Notice of Computation from SDI.
+- I am covered by a VP, but I received a State Notice of Computation (DE 429D) from the EDD.
 Why?
 Is this the weekly amount I am going to receive?

 Contact your employer or agent to find out the reason for the delay.
 If you feel the reason is unsatisfactory, you can file an appeal for presumed denial of benefits.
-Contact SDI for help with your appeal.
+You may contact the EDD for help with your appeal.

 - I work for two employers.
 One has a VP coverage and the other has SDI coverage.
 Can I receive disability benefits from both SDI and the VP?

 Yes.
 If you are working for two different employers at the time of your disability, with one employer carrying SDI and the other a VP, you can receive simultaneous coverage.
 Both companies are equally responsible for paying a portion of your disability benefit.